pilot licensing for microlights

 The Microlight syllabus lists the subject matter that an applicant for a Microlight Class Rating must understand.
 There is no minimum requirement for training by an instructor to achieve this knowledge but the applicant must have demonstrated a knowledge of the subject matter by passing examinations.

 There are written examinations in five subjects.
-Meteorology, Navigation, Aviation Law, Human Performance and Limitations and Aircraft Technical subjects.
+Meteorology, Navigation, Aviation Law, Human Factors and Aircraft Technical subjects.
 The examinations must have been passed within the twenty four months immediately prior to applying for your licence.